WORK IN PROGRESS

 The same goes for many building in Karadjordjeva street.
 Potentially, that is the most beautiful part of the city.
 But it was also totally neglected for many decades.

-Another part of this street, on the right bank of the Sava river is also under complete restoration.
-It will become a big promenade and Belgrade will finally get a proper access to the river.
+Another part of this street, on the right bank of the Sava river, is also under complete restoration.
+It’ll become a big promenade and Belgrade will finally get a proper access to the river.

 BELGRADE WATERFRONT